e-kwsm/CONQUEST-release/docs/CONQUEST-manual/theory-md.rst

 number of SCF iterations required to reach the minimum over the course of the simulation.
 To remove such numerical errors, the final dissipative term is included, and is found to have a minimal effect on the time-reversibility.
-We note that since the auxiliary variable :math:`X` is used to generate an intial guess for the SCF process, it does not appear in the conserved (pseudo-Hamiltonian) quantity for the dynamics.
+We note that since the auxiliary variable :math:`X` is used to generate an initial guess for the SCF process, it does not appear in the conserved (pseudo-Hamiltonian) quantity for the dynamics.